Speak to a qualified cancer nurse

 In some cases of advanced kidney cancer, the medical team may talk to you about palliative treatment.
 Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
 It is best thought of as supportive care.

 Many people think that palliative treatment is for people at the end of their life, but it may be beneficial for people at any stage of advanced kidney cancer.
 It is about living for as long as possible in the most satisfying way you can.
-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical, spiritual and social needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.

 As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
 Treatments may include radiation therapy, arterial embolisation (a procedure that blocks the blood supply to the tumour) to reduce blood in the urine, targeted therapy or immunotherapy.